The "Thin Blue Line" ain't quite as thin as it used to be!

 Pasco and Kennewick Police Departments were notified, and officers were responding to my location to make the arrest of the pickup’s driver.

 I was hoping that a Pasco officer could come to meet with me and stop the guy first, and hold onto him until a Kennewick officer arrived.
-The Kennewick officer would have no problem making the arrest, since the time involved was so close to the time of the accident in Kennewick that this guy had obviously just fled from.
-But, before I could insure that a Pasco officer could stop the man, the pickup turned right, onto Court Street, and then made a right turn in front of the bowling alley building.
-A Pasco police car finally arrived on the scene, and as the pickup rolled to a stop in front of the bowling alley, the Pasco officer’s car pulled in front of my motorcycle, and behind the pickup.
+The Kennewick officer would have no problem making the arrest, since the time involved was so close to the time of the accident in Kennewick, where this guy had obviously just fled from.
+But, before I could insure that a Pasco officer could stop the man, the pickup turned right, back onto Court Street.
+It then made a right turn in front of the bowling alley building.
+As the Datsun pickup started to pass the front of the bowling alley, a Pasco police car finally arrived on the scene with its emergency lights flashing.
+The pickup rolled to a stop in front of the bowling alley, the Pasco officer’s car pulled in front of my motorcycle, and behind the pickup.

 The Pasco officer exited from his car, and approached the driver of the pickup who, by now, was stumbling his way out of his vehicle.
 The Pasco officer hurriedly advised the man that he was under arrest for an “injury hit and run” accident, turned the man around, and promptly handcuffed him.
-As this was happening, I advised the Pasco officer that a Kennewick officer was on the way to make the arrest for the injury hit and run.
-I was assuming that the accident that the officer was referring to was the one reported from Kennewick.
+As this was happening, I advised the Pasco officer that a Kennewick officer was on the way to make the arrest for the injury hit and run that had occurred in Kennewick.
+I was assuming that the accident that the officer was referring to was the same one reported from Kennewick.

 After looking closely at the damage on the front of the Datsun pickup, it appeared that the vehicle had, in fact, been involved in two separate accidents.
-There were two distinct colored paint transfers on the front of the pickup, which would be consistent with a collision involving different colored cars.
+There were two distinct colored paint transfers on the front of the pickup, which would be consistent with collisions involving two different colored cars.

 Stranger things have happened, I suppose.